youneshajizde/maverick-personal-growth/docs/colors.md

 # colors Guidelines

-- Use `-primary` for small card padding.
+- Use `-primary` for inner box titles.
-- Use `p-3` for medium section padding.
+- Use `-secondary` for coloring boxes , shades , icon colors.
-- Use `p-6` for page-level sections.
+- Use `-accent` for certain boxes to make contrast with the secondary boxes.
-- Use `gap-6` between grid items for standard spacing.